This post is also available in: Portuguese (Brazil)

 - Increased the ability to concentrate

 - Enhanced awareness, calmness, and attention to details

 Listen to guided meditations in English or Portuguese.
 Make your selection from the Podcast menus to the right (or below if on a mobile device)

 What research says on Mindfulness:

-A recent research from Stanford and Harvard Universities suggests that stress provoked by corporate decisions is associated with excess deaths and healthcare costs in the U.S. The workplace-mortality was found to be comparable to the fourth and fifth greatest causes of death in the U.S. in 2009, cerebrovascular diseases and accidents respectively.
-The researchers also estimated that healthcare costs associated with workplace is comparable with the cost of diabetes, $174 billion in 2007, according to the Centers for Disease Control and Prevention 2011.
+Recent research from Stanford and Harvard Universities suggests that stress provoked by corporate decisions is associated with excess deaths and healthcare costs in the U.S. The workplace-mortality was found to be comparable to the fourth and fifth greatest causes of death in the U.S. in 2009, cerebrovascular diseases, and accidents respectively.
+The researchers also estimated that healthcare costs associated with workplace are comparable with the cost of diabetes, $174 billion in 2007, according to the Centers for Disease Control and Prevention 2011.
 (Hbs.edu,.
 2015)

 You are the world expert on your life, your body, and your mind, or at least you are in the best position to become that expert if you observe carefully.
 Part of the adventure of meditation is to use yourself as a laboratory to find out who you are and what you are capable of doing.

 It is estimated that 17.5 million Americans are affected by some form of depression.
 9.2 million have major or clinical depression.(*1) Mindfulness interventions have been deeply researched and its efficacy has helped numerous people to step out of their physical and emotional pain.